-The transactions we hope to complete will be precedent-setting.
-Through these transactions, we will demonstrate to rural developers that there is a new and replicable source of innovative financing for 515 properties that will enable the recapitalization and preservation of properties in need.
+The transaction we hope to complete will be precedent-setting.
+We will demonstrate to rural developers that there is a new and replicable source of innovative financing for 515 properties that will enable the recapitalization and preservation of properties in need.